What is Spokane Ride to Health?

 What is Spokane Ride to Care (SRTC)?

-SRTC is Spokane County’s only service designed for low-acuity medical transports to urgent care facilities.
-The intention of SRTC is to reduce costs for clients who otherwise would struggle to afford the full medical expenses that come with ambulance and ER visits, while also providing quality care and shorter wait times.
-While standard ER treatments cost an average of $1,386 including medical transportation costs, SRTC reduces that financial burden to an average of $286.
+SRTC is Spokane County’s only service for low-acuity medical transports to urgent care.
+We can reduce costs for clients who would struggle to afford the full medical expenses. that come with ambulance and ER

 In addition to providing transportation to Urgent Care centers, SRTC offers a return transportation home and/or to a pharmacy upon request.